-For the quarter ending March 31, 2010, holders of our Series I 6% Convertible Perpetual Preferred Stock, or Series I Preferred Stock, and holders of the Operating Partnership's 6% Series I Convertible Perpetual Preferred Units, or Series I Preferred Units, could elect to convert their Series I Preferred Stock into shares of our common stock or Series I Preferred Units into units of the Operating Partnership or Series I Preferred Stock.
-The optional conversion election resulted from the closing sale price of our common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
-Each share of Series I Preferred Stock and Series I Preferred Unit was convertible into common stock or units at a conversion ratio of .847495 through April 14, 2010.
+For the quarter ending March 31, 2010, holders of the Series I preferred units could elect to convert their Series I preferred units into units or Simon Property's Series I 6% Convertible Perpetual Preferred Stock.
+The optional conversion election resulted from the closing sale price of Simon Property's common stock exceeding the applicable trigger price per share for a period of 20 trading days in the last 30 trading days of the prior quarter.
+Each Series I preferred unit was convertible into units at a conversion ratio of .847495 through April 14, 2010.

-On March 17, 2010, we announced that we would redeem all of the outstanding shares of our Series I Preferred Stock and the Operating Partnership's Series I Preferred Units on April 16, 2010.
-The redemption price was equal to the liquidation value per share plus accumulated and unpaid dividends through the redemption date or \$50.4917 per share or unit.
+On March 17, 2010, we announced that we would redeem all of the outstanding Series I preferred units on April 16, 2010.
+The redemption price was equal to the liquidation value per unit plus accumulated and unpaid distributions through the redemption date or \$50.4917 per unit.

-As of March 31, 2010, we had issued 3,056,397 shares of common stock as a result of the conversion of 3,606,472 shares of Series I Preferred Stock.
-In addition, the Operating Partnership issued 55,844 units as a result of the conversion of 65,896 Series I Preferred Units.
+As of March 31, 2010, we had issued 3,056,397 units as a result of the conversion of 3,606,472 Series I preferred units.
+In addition, we issued 55,844 limited partner units as a result of the conversion of 65,896 Series I preferred units.